 - 3.6.3 The sources, quality, quantity and application method of fertilizers must cause no adverse effect to the environment. - 3.6.4 The fertility of the soil can be replenished by allowing the land to lie fallow. - 3.6.5 Materials of microbial, plant or animal origin shall form the basis of the fertility management program.
 Maintenance of fertility may not rely solely on off-farm inputs. - 3.6.6 Non-synthetic mineral fertilizers can only be used as a supplement to the soil fertility enhancement programmes based on techniques such as addition of organic matter, other biodegradable inputs, green manuring, crop rotation and nitrogen fixation by plants.
 Their use must be justified by appropriate soil and leaf analysis or diagnosed by an independent expert. - 3.6.7 Non-synthetic mineral fertilizers must be applied in the form in which they are naturally composed.
-Besides using water for extraction or mixing with other naturally occurring and allowed materials (Appendix 7.2.1), the use of any other means to increase the solubility of the mineral fertilizers is prohibited. - 3.6.8 Microorganisms or their derivatives may be used to speed up the process of composting. - 3.6.9 The compost\ applied on the farm must comply with the requirements of Appendix 7.2.1. - 3.6.10 The use of fertilizers containing genetically modified organisms and their derivatives is prohibited. - 3.6.11 The use of synthetic fertilizers or fertility amendments rapidly available to the plant is restricted.
+Besides using water for extraction or mixing with other naturally occurring and allowed materials (Appendix 7.2.1), the use of any other means to increase the solubility of the mineral fertilizers is prohibited. - 3.6.8 Microorganisms or their derivatives may be used to speed up the process of composting. - 3.6.9 The compost applied on the farm must comply with the requirements of Appendix 7.2.1. - 3.6.10 The use of fertilizers containing genetically modified organisms and their derivatives is prohibited. - 3.6.11 The use of synthetic fertilizers or fertility amendments rapidly available to the plant is restricted.
 Exceptions maybe granted by the Certification Board for the use of restricted items as specified in the Appendix (Appendix 7.2.1) only when sufficient evidence of deficiency in a specific micro-nutrient of the farmland is provided and as a necessary complement when other fertility building techniques have been applied and are insufficient. - 3.6.12 The use of human excrement is prohibited.

-- 3.6.13 The use of sewage sludge\ and chemical waste is prohibited. - 3.6.14 Raw animal manure may only be applied to perennial crops, crops planted not for human consumption or crops harvested at least four months after application. - 3.6.15 Materials used in the fertility management (including the adjustment of soil pH) must be in compliance with the requirements listed in Appendix 7.2.1. - 3.6.16 The production of terrestrial plants must be soil-based.
-The production of such crops in hydroponic systems\ is prohibited. - 3.6.17 The farm must take appropriate measures to prevent soil erosion.
-Such measures may include, but are not limited to: reduced tillage, maintenance of cover plants and other management practices that conserve soil. - 3.6.18 The removal of soil from the farm is prohibited, except incidental removal when harvesting crops.
+- 3.6.13 The use of sewage sludge and chemical waste is prohibited. - 3.6.14 Raw animal manure may only be applied to perennial crops, crops planted not for human consumption or crops harvested at least four months after application. - 3.6.15 Materials used in the fertility management (including the adjustment of soil pH) must be in compliance with the requirements listed in Appendix 7.2.1. - 3.6.16 For mushroom production, substrates must be made of products of organic agriculture, or other non-chemically treated natural products such as peat, wood, mineral products or soil. - 3.6.17 The production of terrestrial plants must be soil-based.
+The production of such crops in hydroponic systems is prohibited. - 3.6.18 The farm must take appropriate measures to prevent soil erosion.
+Such measures may include, but are not limited to: reduced tillage, maintenance of cover plants and other management practices that conserve soil. - 3.6.19 The removal of soil from the farm is prohibited, except incidental removal when harvesting crops.